JasonHZS/research-agent/README.md

 ### MCP Tools Not Loading

 1. Ensure Node.js is installed for the Hacker News MCP server
-2. Check that `uvx` is available for the ArXiv MCP server
+2. Check that `npx` is available in your PATH
 3. Verify your PATH includes the necessary executables

 ### API Key Errors